Easy, tempo, interval: Why every run has a purpose

 Easy runs: The foundation of endurance

-What they are: Runs at a relaxed, conversational pace, usually around 60–75% of max effort.
+What they are: Runs at a relaxed, conversational pace, usually around 60–75% of max heart rate.

 Why they matter: Easy runs build your aerobic base.
 They train your body to use oxygen efficiently, strengthen your heart and lungs, and help your muscles adapt to longer durations of effort.
 They also promote recovery and reduce the risk of injury.